SSalario

 Step 3: Name a Specific Number and Hold It

-Research consistently shows that candidates who name a specific number first get better outcomes than those who ask "what can you offer?"
+Name a specific number instead of asking "what can you offer?"
 Anchor to the high end of your researched market range, not the midpoint.
 This leaves room to "compromise" to the number you actually want.

 When the counter-offer comes below your target, the response is not to accept — it is: "I appreciate that.
 Based on the market data I've reviewed for this role, I'd need $X to feel aligned with the new scope.
 Is there flexibility there, or can we agree on a six-month review milestone?"